themishmash/ConsumeSpotifyAPI/README.md

 # ConsumeSpotifyAPI

 Followed this tutorial https://www.youtube.com/watch?v=LZJvdFDCKxM&ab_channel=TechWithPat to consume the Spotify API for the top 20 releases in Australia.
+It is an asp.net core web app (model-view-controller) using .Net 5

 This is what it looks like: